The return analytics Shopify doesn't give you (and why they matter)

-You open your Shopify admin.
-You navigate to Orders, filter by returns, and you see a list.
-Each return has a reason from a dropdown — "Size too small," "Defective," "Other."
+You open your Shopify admin, navigate to Orders, filter by returns, and see a list.
+Each return has a reason from a dropdown: "Size too small," "Defective," "Other."
 You can see how many returns happened this month.

 That's it.

 No trending.
 No clustering.
 No cross-referencing with products, customers, or time.
-No way to tell whether "Size too small" on your bestselling jacket means your size chart is wrong, your supplier changed fabrics, or a group of serial returners discovered your free-return policy.
+No way to tell whether "Size too small" on your bestselling jacket means your size chart is wrong, your supplier changed fabrics, or a cluster of serial returners just found your free-return policy.

 Shopify gives you a rearview mirror.
 What you need is a diagnostic tool.